KEP-5547: Integrate Workload APIs with Job Controller

 Version Skew Strategy

-• The scheduler supports Workload/PodGroup
+• The scheduler supports Workload/PodGroup.

 Therefore, for a safe rollout:

-• kube-controller-manager old, kube-scheduler new: The controller does not create Workload/PodGroup and does not set schedulingGroup on pods.
-The scheduler has no workload information for those Jobs.
-Pods are scheduled normally with no gang scheduling benefit.
+• kube-controller-manager old, kube-scheduler new: the controller does not compile Workload or PodGroup and does not set schedulingGroup, so the scheduler has no workload information information and pods schedule pod-by-pod.

 Production Readiness Review Questionnaire